Chees3loaf/Network-Inventory-Update/README.md

 # Network-Inventory-Update
-Version updates for the network inventory program
+Version updates for the Lightriver Automated Multivendor Inventory System